VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Image of TDE Radio Flare: Application to AT2018hyz

 \subsection{Light Curve \& Spectrum}

-We begin by fitting the light curve and spectrum of AT2018hyz to constrain the model parameters for both scenarios.
+We begin by fitting the light curve and spectrum of AT2018hyz, which are calculated by using the method outlined in Section~\ref{sec:flux}, to constrain the model parameters for both scenarios.
 While the parameters can be estimated using the equipartition analysis, this method does not account for the temporal evolution.
 As a result, the inferred parameters do not necessarily reproduce the observed time-dependent behavior.
 We therefore independently determine parameter sets based on our forward modeling, although they do not significantly deviate from those inferred from the equipartition analysis.
 In this paper, we do not attempt to determine the best-fitting parameters; instead, we search for parameter sets that reasonably reproduce the observations.